 - Apprenticeship Exploration – the Academic Instructor for Apprenticeship Services provides an in-depth exploration of various apprenticeship opportunities and expectations related to available apprenticeships throughout the state, this service is particularly beneficial for individuals who have not identified a specific industry to focus on.

-DORS Apprenticeship Support Services provide support services to individuals with disabilities to prepare for, apply to, and participate in apprenticeship opportunities throughout the state of Maryland.
+DORS Apprenticeship Support Services provide support services to job seekers with disabilities to prepare for, apply to, and participate in apprenticeship opportunities throughout the state of Maryland.
 Services offered include:

 - Apprenticeship Academic Instruction – assists DORS consumers in raising academic levels or preparing for testing related to apprenticeship opportunities.

 - Apprenticeship Pre-Apprenticeship Support – the Apprenticeship Coordinator provides support and assistance to individuals pursuing or enrolled in a Pre-Apprenticeship program.